EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get active hosts - `async getActiveHosts()`
-Get all the active hosts registered in Evernode without paginating.
+Gets all the active hosts registered in Evernode without paginating.

 ### Response format
 Returns the list of active hosts.